3 Questions to Ask Before Applying for a Small Business Loan

 When it comes to usage rates on that cash, most purpose-specific loans are installment loans, which provide “close-end credit.”
 This means borrowers have a pre-defined payment schedule that requires them to make regular payments, usually monthly.
 Use our handy Loan Payment Calculator to help determine which loan terms work best for your business, budget, and timeframe.

 Responding to a banker’s inquiry about desired loan amount with, “how much can I get?” is a good way to make a loan officer suspicious right off the bat.
 Now it looks like you’re loan shopping.

-Coming in with a number in mind that can be broken down by expected expenses will prove that you’ve thought the loan through.
+Coming in with a total broken down by expected expenses proves that you’ve thought the loan through.
 This approach will not only make a good impression, it will also speed up the process.
 In addition to not having to think through your plan for the money on the spot, your banker is less likely to ask as many follow-up screening questions as no red flags have been raised.